shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Algorithms/Graphs/Floyd's Algorithm.md

    \end{bmatrix}
    $$

-Now, notice that because we've allowed all vertices as intermediate vertices, our matrix yields the lengths of all shortest paths!
-We can use this matrix to find the actual shortest path between vertices.
+Now, because we've allowed all vertices as intermediate vertices, our matrix yields the lengths of all shortest paths!
+We now define another matrix to find the actual shortest path between vertices.

 Define matrix $P$ such that
 $$